lentils/first-docker-website/README.md

 This is my first crack at web development.
 I'll be following along [Mozilla's guide](https://developer.mozilla.org/en-US/Learn/Getting_started_with_the_web) and building off of that.
+This README will be working notes on things I discover along the way.
 Hopefully other newbies can also get some useful information from my example.

 # Docker